fabianperotti/master_thesis_geotec/format-cleaning-python/readme.md

 - time_scraped: timestamp tz= “UTC” when the data was collected
 - station_id: station number id
 - name: station name
--long: longitude coordinate
+- long: longitude coordinate
--lat: latitude coordinate
+- lat: latitude coordinate
--bikes_total: total number of bikes parked at the station -bikes_available:number of bikes available to be used
+- bikes_total: total number of bikes parked at the station
+- bikes_available:number of bikes available to be used
--number_loans: number of loans given from that station.
+- number_loans: number of loans given from that station.
 Cumulative number of bikes taken by the users throughout the day.
 The count re-starts from zero at 5 am every day.
 (The number could not re-start some days due to failures)
--incidents:total number of incidents reported by the anchors of the station
+- incidents:total number of incidents reported by the anchors of the station
--last_seen: last time when the station was accessed
+- last_seen: last time when the station was accessed
--online: TRUE if the station is online or FALSE if it is offline.
+- online: TRUE if the station is online or FALSE if it is offline.

 ### *obtain_records*
 Get the information related to the bicycles/anchors and creates a file contining the bicycles Ids called bikes_numbers.csv